Nazmil1973/RL-Micro-project/README.md

 # AUTONOMOUS DRONE NAVIGATION USING DQN
-his project demonstrates an autonomous drone navigating a 6x6 grid environment using a Deep Q-Network (DQN) for learning and decision-making.
+This project demonstrates an autonomous drone navigating a 6x6 grid environment using a Deep Q-Network (DQN) for learning and decision-making.
 The drone learns to reach a target while avoiding randomly placed obstacles.
 Visualization is handled using Pygame with path planning shown via A* algorithm.

 ✅ Features 6x6 grid environment